Rigpa

 Tibetan letter "A" inside a thigle.
 The A, which corresponds to the sound ‘ahh’, represents kadag while the thigle represents lhun grub.

-In Dzogchen, rigpa (Skt. vidyā; "knowledge") is knowledge of the ground.
+In Dzogchen, rigpa (Skt. vidyā; "knowledge") is knowledge of the ground, the primordial state of any sentient being.
 The opposite of rigpa is ma rigpa (avidyā, ignorance).
 A practitioner who has attained the state of rigpa and is able to rest in it continuously is called a Rigdzin or Rigma (see Vidyadhara), which may be used as a title either pre- or post-nominally.

 Rigpa (knowledge)

 Rigpa (Sanskrit: vidyā, 'knowledge') is a central concept in Dzogchen.
 According to Ācārya Malcolm Smith:

 A text from the Heart Essence of Vimalamitra called the Lamp Summarizing Vidyā (Rig pa bsdus pa’i sgronma) defines vidyā in the following way: "...vidyā is knowing, clear, and unchanging" In Sanskrit, the term vidyā and all its cognates imply consciousness, knowing, knowledge, science, intelligence, and so on.
 Simply put, vidyā means unconfused knowledge of the basis that is its own state.

 Rigpa is the knowledge of the ground.
 It has also come to mean the 'pristine awareness' that is the fundamental ground itself.
 Erik Pema Kunsang translates a text which provides basic definitions of rigpa and ma rigpa in a Dzogchen context:

 Unknowing (marigpa) is not knowing the nature of mind.
 Knowing (rigpa) is the knowing of the original wakefulness that is personal experience.

 Rigpa has two aspects, namely kadag and lhun grub.
 Kadag means "purity" or specifically "primordial purity".
 Lhun grub in Tibetan normally implies automatic, self-caused or spontaneous actions or processes.
 As quality of rigpa it means 'spontaneous presence' It may also mean 'having a self-contained origin', being primordially existent, without an origin, self-existent.
 This division is the Dzogchen equivalent of the more common Mahayana wisdom and compassion division.